Sonoma Wineries coming to Bend OR July 16-18 2026

 JULY 16-18, 2026

-Each year, Cork & Barrel features a different wine region.
+Each year, Cork & Barrel welcomes a different wine region to Bend, Oregon.
 In 2026, we’re excited to welcome wineries from California’s premiere wine region: Sonoma!
-Keep scrolling to see who’s coming to Cork & Barrel.
+Keep scrolling to see what Sonoma wineries are coming to 2026 Cork & Barrel.
 More winery announcements are coming soon.
 Subscribe for updates!

 Banshee Winery